Frontage road: Massachusetts

 Service roads are relatively uncommon in much of New England, and in Boston in particular, largely due to resistance to expressway construction, which necessitated scaled-back rights of way.
 Still, some unique examples of the type exist in the Rose Fitzgerald Kennedy Greenway Surface Road, Cross street, and Atlantic Avenue in downtown Boston.
 As a result of the Big Dig, the carriageways of these streets were re-aligned to function as a two-way service road system through downtown Boston with the Rose Kennedy Greenway park system as their 'median', and the expressway underground.
 In this special case of a service road, the subterranean I-93 Central Artery expressway is not visible from the surface, but accessible through access ramps into the tunnel system.
 Just south of downtown, I-93 also includes a short section at-grade service road between exits 16 in South Boston and the I-90 interchange south of Chinatown, in a more typical arrangement of the concept.

 Typical service roads also exist along the eight-lane freeway section of Massachusetts Route 2 through Arlington and Belmont (two near northwestern suburbs of Boston) and United States Route 1 in Lynnfield.

+In Fall River, from 1965 to 2023, Davol Street served as the frontage road for Massachusetts Route 79 between "Broadway Extended", Anawan and Pocasset Streets, Central Street, and Interstate 195 in the south, to Brightman Street in the north.
+For most of this stretch, Davol Street is split, with the Western Fall River Expressway (Route 79) running between a one-way pair of northbound North Davol Street and southbound South Davol Street.
+Until its closure in 2011, the Brightman Street Bridge carried U.S. Route 6 and Route 138 between Somerset and Fall River.
+At the eastern approach to the bridge, US 6 and MA 138 connected to MA 79, Brightman Street, and both sides of Davol Street at a complex interchange (to and from MA 79)/intersection (to and from US 6/MA 138, Brightman Street, and both sides of Davol Street).
+North of this interchange/intersection, both sides of Davol Street become the exit ramp from MA 79 southbound and entrance ramp to MA 79 northbound.